nashitakhandaker/nashitakhandaker.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, my name is Nashita Khandaker.
-I am a AI SA at Avahi, an AWS Premier Tier partner.
-I have a bachelors degree from San Jose State University in Computational and Applied Mathematics.
-Currently, I am pursuing an MS at Southern Methodist University in Data Science.
+I’m Nashita Khandaker, an AI Solutions Architect at Avahi, an AWS Premier Tier Partner.
+I design and deliver end-to-end GenAI, machine learning, and cloud modernization solutions for enterprise clients, with experience across healthcare, finance, energy, and consumer tech.
+My work spans agentic workflows, multimodal architectures, AWS Bedrock and SageMaker pipelines, and Well-Architected cloud design.

-I am a 2025 Bronze Stevie Awards winner in 'Technology Innovation' category.
+I hold a B.S. in Computational & Applied Mathematics from San Jose State University and am currently pursuing my M.S. in Data Science at Southern Methodist University.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+In 2025, I received the Bronze Stevie Award for Technology Innovation for my contributions to applied GenAI and scalable cloud solution design.
+I’m passionate about building AI systems that are not only technically strong but also practical, scalable, and impactful for real users.